altmattr/2024-honours/mifta/0314_why_use_pipit_over_lustre_or_scade.md

 # Overview:
-- Safety critical control systems are implemented uysing Lustre/Scade
+- Safety critical control systems are implemented using Lustre/Scade
-- Model Checkerse like Kind2 are used to check whether the implementation satisfies the high level requirements
+- Model Checkers like Kind2 are used to check whether the implementation satisfies the high level requirements
 - It is critical to prove such programs corrected, AND ensure that the proved properties apply to the compiled code
 - The high level code written in Lustre/Scade is compiled to C code to run on a microcontroller